lindahu123/Solidworks-Macros/index.md

 ### Project Overview
--The big idea or goal of the project
+-T he big idea or goal of the project

 ### Features
-Unique features of your project
+- Unique features of your project
-Screenshots or demos of your project
+- Screenshots or demos of your project

-###Installation
+### Installation
--Installation instructions (or link to the relevant portion of the README) -Download links for your project
+- Installation instructions (or link to the relevant portion of the README)
+- Download links for your project
--A link to your project’s GitHub page
+- A link to your project’s GitHub page

-###About me
+### About Me
-Information about you (to the extent you are comfortable)
+- Information about you (to the extent you are comfortable)

-###Helpful References
+### Helpful References
-Attribution for any external resources you used
+- Attribution for any external resources you used